PAXSTORE/paxstore-openapi-dotnet-sdk/docs/TERMINAL_APK_PARAMETER_API.md

 ## TerminalApkParameter API

+This API is for get/create/update and delete push template.

-All terminal related APK parameter APIs are encapsulated in classes *Paxstore.OpenApi.TerminalApkParameterApi*.
+APIs are encapsulated in classes *Paxstore.OpenApi.TerminalApkParameterApi*.

 **Constructors of TerminalApkParameter **